gmai2006/sportsdbtest/README.md

-# Auto-generated OpenPay application from openpay db schema
+# Auto-generated sportsdb application from sportsdb db schema
 ## Instruction
 All instructions should be run in a terminal